MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/load-a-game-asset.md

 Most games, at some point, load resources and assets (such as shaders, textures, predefined meshes or other graphics data) from local storage or some other data stream.
-Here, we walk you through a high-level view of what you must consider when loading these files to use in your Universal Windows Platform (UWP) game.
+Here, we walk you through a high-level view of what you must consider when loading these files to use in your DirectX C/C++ Universal Windows Platform (UWP) game.

 For example, the meshes for polygonal objects in your game might have been created with another tool, and exported to a specific format.
 The same is true for textures, and more so: while a flat, uncompressed bitmap can be commonly written by most tools and understood by most graphics APIs, it can be extremely inefficient for use in your game.
 Here, we guide you through the basic steps for loading three different types of graphic resources for use with Direct3D: meshes (models), textures (bitmaps), and compiled shader objects.